-Service Area Current Level of Service Community Experience Level of Service Community Facilities The overall condition of the building and its fit-for purpose requirements are based on the Place Activation Strategy, for Regional, District and Local Facilities Hierarchies including maintenance response times.
+Service Area Current Level of Service Community Experience Level of Service Community Facilities The overall condition of the building and its fit- for purpose requirements are based on the Place Activation Strategy, for Regional, District and Local Facilities Hierarchies including maintenance response times.
 Design of replacement facilities are through direct engagement with the users of the facilities.
-Bespoke (custom made) Community Hubs Community Centres/Libraries Sporting Clubrooms - Local Sporting Clubrooms - District/Regional Public Toilets Minor Buildings Heritage/Historic buildings The Facilities are suitable for use, based on function and capacity developed through direct engagement during the design phase, with users of the facilities, clubs, and relevant State Sporting Bodies, based on the Hierarchy and Criticality of the Facility.
+The Hierarchy agreed by Council is as follows: Bespoke (custom made) Community Hubs Community Centres/Libraries Sporting Clubrooms - Local Sporting Clubrooms - District/Regional Public Toilets Minor Buildings Heritage/Historic buildings The Facilities are suitable for use, based on function and capacity developed through direct engagement during the design phase, with users of the facilities, clubs, and relevant State Sporting Bodies, based on the Hierarchy and Criticality of the Facility.
 Facilities utilised Universal and Inclusive Design principles where possible.